ManishTayde9370/healthcore-backend/README.md

 POSTGRES_PORT=5433
 ```

-> ⚠️ Adjust DB credentials if your PostgreSQL is running on a different port or with different credentials.

-### 3. Setup Database
+### 3. Setup database
-Start PostgreSQL, then create the database:
+Log into PostgreSQL and create the database:
 ```sql
 CREATE DATABASE healthcore;
 ```

-Apply migrations:
+Run migrations:
 ```bash
 python manage.py migrate
 ```

-### 4. Run Development Server
+### 4. Start the server
 ```bash
 python manage.py runserver
 ```

-Server will start at [http://127.0.0.1:8000/](http://127.0.0.1:8000/)
+Server will be available at: [http://127.0.0.1:8000/](http://127.0.0.1:8000/)

 ---

-## 🔑 API Authentication
+## 🔑 Authentication
-This project uses **JWT tokens**.
+This API uses JWT tokens.

 1. Register → `/api/auth/register/`
 2. Login → `/api/auth/login/`
-   Copy the `access` token from response.
+   Copy the `access` token from the response.
-3. For all protected endpoints, add a header:
+3. Add the token to your requests:
    ```
    Authorization: Bearer <ACCESS_TOKEN>
    ```